 Committed to developing collaborative models for innovative crossdisciplinary research and public humanities exchange, I have founded and partnered on a number of long-term scholarly and artistic projects with the goal of discovering the synergies that enliven our work and our lives.
 Most recently, these projects include: the Renaissance of the Earth, as well as the Anthropocene Lab and Archipelago Team Grants.

 I am author of Doppelgänger Dilemmas: Anglo-Dutch Relations in Early Modern English Literature and Culture and co-author of “So Long Lives This”: A Celebration of Shakespeare's Life and Works, 1616-2016, winner of the 2017 Katharine Kyes Leab and Daniel J. Leab Award.
-I am currently at work on a number of projects including a monograph entitled, “A World of Words: Language, Earth and Embodiment in Early Modernity,” and a collaborative project with Sawyer Kemp and Simone Chess called ROAR!, which opens onto a series of provocations about Dekker and Middleton’s 1611 play The Roaring Girl.
-I have recently published a co-edited collection, Logomotives: Words that Change the World, 1400 -1700, and served as curator of a campus-wide special exhibit, Shakespeare Unbound.
+I recently published a co-edited collection, Logomotives: Words that Change the World, 1400 -1700, and curated a campus-wide special exhibit, Shakespeare Unbound.
+I am currently at work on a number of projects including a monograph entitled, “A World of Words: Language, Earth and Embodiment in Early Modernity,” as well as a collaborative editing experiment among scholars and theater practitioners, co-designed with Sawyer Kemp and Simone Chess, called ROAR!: An Unauthorized Critical Addition that takes Dekker and Middleton’s play The Roaring Girl as its springboard.

 Please reach out if you discover intersections with your own work or shared curiosities.